fnproject/fn/docs/contributors/annotations.md

-# App and Route Metadata
+# App and Route Annotations

-App and Route metadata allows people building on the Fn platform to encode consumer-specific data inline with Apps and Routes.
+App and Route annotations allow users building on the Fn platform to encode consumer-specific data inline with Apps and Routes.

-Metadata can be used to either communicate and carry information externally (only by API users) or to communicate between external applications and Fn extensions.
+Annotations can be used to either communicate and carry information externally (only by API users) or to communicate between external applications and Fn extensions.

 ## Use cases/Examples:

-### Externally defined/consumed metadata
+### Externally defined/consumed annotations

-Software using Fn as a service,  attaches non-identifying metadata  to Fn objects for subsequent reads (e.g. my reference for this function/app )
+Software using Fn as a service,  attaches non-identifying metadata annotatinos to Fn resources for subsequent reads (e.g. my reference for this function/app )

 Writer : API user, Reader: API user